-Approach to tax, principal risks, uncertain tax positions, OECD initiative, judgements and estimates
+Approach to tax, principal risks, uncertain tax positions, Pillar Two, judgements and estimates

 Industry: pharmaceuticals